-According to the Bureau of Justice Statistics, 7% of all households in the United States (approximately 8,600,000 households) were affected by identity theft in 2010, resulting in $13,257,487,000 in losses.
-The largest single contributor to this statistic is stolen credit cards.
+According to the Bureau of Justice Statistics, 7% of U.S. residents (approximately 17.6 million Americans) were victims of identity theft in 2014, resulting in $15.4 million in losses.
+The largest single contributor to this statistic was stolen credit cards, which made up 42% of all identity thefts.
 As most people are aware, this crime has grown in recent years.
-In 2004, 3% or 3,600,000 households reported being victims of identity theft with an estimated loss of $3,200,000,000.
+In 2014, 4% of U.S. residents (approximately 9.8 million Americans) reported being victims of credit card identity theft.

 With the increased propensity for people to shop and bank on-line, clever criminals are constantly finding ways to harvest some of this personal information for their own devious purposes.
 As much as it may be nice to think so, this type of criminal activity is not solely limited to on-line shoppers, but is also a threat at the ATM, gas station and grocery store.

 In spite of this growing trend, there are a number of things that a family or organization can do to minimize their exposure to this type of risk.
 Some of these may seem like common sense, but a reminder never hurts:

 - Keep personal information in a secure location.

 - If shopping or banking on-line, only provide personal information on a secure site.

 - Check your credit report for suspicious activity (even if you are not in the habit of using credit)